 The main reason people tamper evidence is to suppress the truth or remove any hints or clues that will lead to their incrimination.

 Usual evidence tampering happens during or after the crime.
-However, certain defendants or their accomplices try to tweak, bury, or destroy an evidence during probation or trials.
+However, certain defendants or their accomplices try to tweak, bury, or destroy evidence during probation or trials.
 Many also try to offer false evidence before the court.

-What constitutes as a crime
+What constitutes a crime

-Evidence tampering is composed of complex systems, meaning what constitutes as a crime varies from case to case.
+Evidence tampering is composed of complex systems, meaning what constitutes a crime varies from case to case.
 For example, if the evidence is a consumable or disposable item, the person who threw it away cannot be charged because he or she did not know that proceedings for the crime will occur.
-This is true to cases like drug trafficking or use.
+This is true in cases like drug trafficking or use.

 Other forms

 There are also different ways of tampering with evidence that do not involve physical contact.
-One is preventing a certain person from producing an evidence.
-This does not necessarily refer to the accused, but also to other people who do not want an evidence to be served.
+One is preventing a certain person from producing evidence.
+This does not necessarily refer to the accused, but also to other people who do not want evidence to be served.

 Bribing the witness is also a form of evidence tampering.
-In case the witness gives in and accepts the bribe and generates fake testimony or does not give one at all, he or she is guilty of felony.
+In case the witness gives in and accepts the bribe and generates fake testimony or does not give one at all, he or she is guilty of a felony.

 Category C Felony